hjanetzek/flyweight/docs/object.rst

 There are a few specializations for |object| so that it may interact with the C++ standard library.

-.. function:: std::swap (flyweight::object&, flyweight::object&)

-   Allows `std::swap` to be used.

 .. class:: std::hash<flyweight::object<Type, KeyExtractor, Allocator, Tag>>

    This specialization is available as long as the type managed by |object| is